DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Acknowledge Sources and Uncertainty
 - There is no separate Moodle quiz, because this content is combined with the Build 5 below for 10 points total.
 - Assign [Build 5: Data Story Draft](https://docs.google.com/document/d/1Os3Q0J2zPRtkNCeUv2giNeOTlV1tKEAn3-XAuusPfa8/edit).
 Tell a meaningful data story on your assigned question, at least 750 words plus at least two visualizations, for review by instructor (and later by peers).
 Due by Sun Nov 19th 9pm as a Google Doc shared for *anyone to comment* with links to related data files and/or visualizations, worth 10 points (combined value of Quiz 11 and Build 5).
-- In-class quick check-ins with instructor and TA
+- Practice applying evaluation criteria to data story by former student

 ### Wed Nov 15
 - Brief Zoom meeting with guest expert evaluator [José Luis Martínez](https://ctmirror.org/author/jmartinez/), Data Reporter at CT Mirror.
 Read one of his data stories, such as "CT Food Deserts: In 24 towns, no stores accept food stamps," CT Mirror, April 16, 2023, <https://ctmirror.org/2023/04/16/ct-food-stamps-snap-benefits-food-desert/>.
 - In-class workshop time for Build 5
   - Insert links on the [Build 5 Google Doc](https://docs.google.com/document/d/1Os3Q0J2zPRtkNCeUv2giNeOTlV1tKEAn3-XAuusPfa8/edit), share so that *anyone can comment*
   - Check-in meetings with instructor and TA
-  - Schedule duo/solo Zoom appointment slots with instructor for Monday
+  - Schedule duo/solo 20-minute Zoom appointment slots with instructor for Monday Nov 20th.
+If working with a partner, be sure to share the appointment information, since both of you must attend the meeting at the same time (for participation credit).

 ### Mon Nov 20
-- In place of our regular class, duo/solo 15-minute Zoom meetings with instructor for [Build 5 feedback](https://docs.google.com/document/d/1Os3Q0J2zPRtkNCeUv2giNeOTlV1tKEAn3-XAuusPfa8/edit).
+- In place of our regular class, duo/solo 15-minute Zoom meetings with instructor for [Build 5 feedback](https://docs.google.com/document/d/1Os3Q0J2zPRtkNCeUv2giNeOTlV1tKEAn3-XAuusPfa8/edit), for participation credit.

 ### Wed Nov 22
 - No class - Thanksgiving Break

 ### Mon Nov 27
 - Before class: Make sure your Google Doc is shared for anyone to *comment*
-- In-class: Practice applying [evaluation criteria](https://docs.google.com/document/d/1Glp23sUrATB129wDvYx8YR7sd0qdLt-XqksOCfjLLVo/edit) to [data stories by students on past projects](https://datavizforall.org/partners-projects/)
 - In-class: [Peer Review with evaluation criteria](https://docs.google.com/document/d/1Glp23sUrATB129wDvYx8YR7sd0qdLt-XqksOCfjLLVo/edit) of an assigned Data Story, due during class, for participation credit.
 Students must submit a full draft in order to participate in the peer review.
 Choose to either type comments into a shared Google Doc **or** hand-write on paper.
 Share copy with instructor who will evaluate the quality of constructive feedback.
-- Assign Build 6: Revise Data Story in GitHub Pages Format.
-Improve draft based on feedback, and migrate all content from Google Doc to GitHub Pages format, due Monday Dec 4th 2pm for instructor to forward to partners (for non-graded comments and participation credit)
+- Assign [Build 6: Data Stories for Community Partners](https://docs.google.com/document/d/1OSRcSDb3Hs6U2T-q50URzOmp93OhUW0ALu23P20T5yk/edit).
+Improve draft based on feedback, and migrate all content from Google Doc to GitHub Pages format, due Monday Dec 4th 2pm for instructor to forward to partners (for non-graded comments and participation credit).
-- Checklist for strengthening your data stories:
-  - Look at your current draft through the lens of the [evaluation criteria](https://docs.google.com/document/d/1Glp23sUrATB129wDvYx8YR7sd0qdLt-XqksOCfjLLVo/edit)
-  - Craft a catchy and meaningful title to draw in readers.
-  - Contextualize the broader problem and why it matters to our partner as a way to introduce your specific question.
-Write for readers who are curious but are not yet familiar with the issue.
-  - In each body paragraph, *tell* readers one of your key insights, then *show* us the evidence, both in text and visuals.
-Describe to readers what stands out in your tables, charts, or maps.
-  - For each visualization, add the embed code *and* a link to live version in a caption.
-  - Write about your sources & methods so that future DataViz students could replicate your work, with links to public spreadsheets or repositories.
-  - Acknowledge uncertainty and question your data.
-What remains unanswered?
 - Prioritize your to-do list

 ### Wed Nov 29